zendeskgarden/svg-icons/README.md

 The package contains a `src` folder with individual SVG icons along with a combined "spritemap" `dist` of SVG symbols.

-## Bundling & Configuration

-This library delivers icons as raw SVG files.
-To consume them directly as React components or import them in your JavaScript, your build environment must be configured to transform SVG assets.

-While many modern frameworks handle this automatically, custom setups may require specific plugins.

-**Vite**
-Vite does not import SVGs as React components by default.
-You will likely need to configure a plugin such as [vite-plugin-svgr](https://www.npmjs.com/package/vite-plugin-svgr) to enable this behavior.

-**Webpack**
-If you are using a custom Webpack configuration, ensure you have a loader installed that can handle SVG files, such as [@svgr/webpack](https://www.npmjs.com/package/@svgr/webpack).

 ## Usage

 Garden SVGs come in two flavors – monochrome and two-tone.
 The primary